 Erica Reyes

 Erica Reyes, M.S., serves as the Assistant Director and Health Specialist II at Texas A&M Healthy South Texas, where she leads initiatives aimed at enhancing community health and promoting health equity throughout the region.
 With over a decade of experience in public health, Erica has designed, implemented, and evaluated programs spanning chronic disease prevention, infectious disease response, and community health promotion.
-Her work bridges nonprofits, government, and academia, ensuring evidence-informed approaches translate into meaningful, lasting impact for the communities she serves.
-Erica’s expertise includes program development, implementation, and evaluation, as well as data analysis and research to drive strategic health interventions.
+Erica’s current role includes program development, implementation, and evaluation, as well as data analysis and research to drive strategic health interventions.
 She is particularly skilled in supporting Extension county agents in creating culturally relevant solutions that address the unique needs of marginalized populations.
-Erica leads statewide programs such as StrongPeople, Strong Bodies and Maintain No Gain, overseeing their delivery and measurable outcomes across 27 Healthy South Texas counties.
+Erica leads statewide programs, including StrongPeople, Strong Bodies, and Maintain No Gain, overseeing their delivery and measuring outcomes across 27 Healthy South Texas counties.
 Passionate about service and community engagement, Erica also brings leadership experience from her roles in Head Start, Family Service Association, and various public health initiatives.
-She values collaboration, integrity, and equity, and she leverages her education—including a Master’s in Health Promotion and Behavioral Science fromthe University of Texas at San Antonio and is currently pursuing a doctorate degree from UTHealth School of Public Health —to improve health outcomes for South Texans.
-Her dedication has been recognized with awards such as the Team Superior Service Award and the Vice Chancellor’s Award for Excellence in Team Collaboration.
+Her experience spans between nonprofits, government, and academia, ensuring that evidence-informed approaches translate into meaningful and lasting impact for the communities.
+She values collaboration, integrity, and equity, and she leverages her education, including a Master’s in Health Promotion and Behavioral Science from the University of Texas at San Antonio, and is currently pursuing a doctorate degree from UTHealth School of Public Health, to improve health outcomes for Texans.
+Her dedication is recognized with awards such as the D12 Health Specialist of the Year, the Team Superior Service Award, and the Vice Chancellor’s Award for Excellence in Team Collaboration.

 • Adult CPR/AED Online